carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 #### **EEG data is complicated and with many properties that can be stored in an infinite number of ways**

-In order to work with EEG data the researcher needs to work with several properties of the data.
+In order to work with EEG data, the researcher needs to work with several properties of the data.
 These properties include things like the voltage signals that are sampled at a specific rate, the physical locations of the recording sites, as well as more idiosyncratic properties like the experimental task event marks, etc. When building a lab or planning a new study decisions are made about all of the EEG properties and those properties make up the interpretable material of the research project.
 Decisions are also made about how all of that information is going to be stored and managed so that it can be found and used by the researcher and software tools later.

 #### **When a researcher is making decisions about EEG parameters and data management strategy for a lab or project some of the questions they might ask are:**